charleskelley/bai-case-study/README.md

 solution options that can be investigated, and limits the options to more traditional solutions that are simple to implement in practice.

-### Step 3: Contextual Research
+## Step 3: Contextual Research

-#### Heart Disease Classification
+### Heart Disease

+Developing a heart disease binary classification model necessitates understanding the medical domain, including heart disease:

+* Risk factors
+* Symptoms
+* Diagnostic criteria
+* Clinical data structures

+This would involve gathering data from sources like electronic health records, lifestyle and genetics data, and medical literature, and collaborating with healthcare professionals for their expert insights.

+**Notable literature**

-I did some cursory research on heart disease and found the following paper that uses the variables available in the patient data to classify heart disease
+The following paper discusses the creation of a classification system for heart disease diagnosis and uses variables very similar to our heart disease patient dataset

 * [Heart disA Hybrid Classification System for Heart Disease Diagnosis Based on the RFRS Method](https://www.hindawi.com/journals/cmmm/2017/8272091/)

-#### Dimensionality Reduction

-Additionally, I did some research on dimensionality reduction and found this paper that goes into some of the differences between PCA and RFE-RF and finds RFE to be a better option for the classification task of binary prediction of bankruptcy.
+### Classification Methods

+In addition to understanding the heart disease domain, a good heart disease predictive model requires a deep understanding of classification models
+including:

+* Model assumptions
+* Performance metrics
+* Model variety - such as logistic regression, decision trees, or support vector machines

+It would also be best to know which model types have been most successful in similar problem domains or contexts, along with an understanding of the ethical considerations in health-related predictions.

+**Notable Literature**

+The following paper is helpful in deciding what types of classification modeling methods to use—dimensionality reduction for classification in this case.

 * [Comparison of PCA and RFE-RF Algorithm in Bankruptcy Prediction](https://dergipark.org.tr/en/download/article-file/2272320#:~:text=The%20most%20important%20difference%20was,features%20into%20a%20lower%20dimension)

-### Step 4: Solution Development
+## Step 4: Solution Development

-#### Recursive Feature Elimination
+### Recursive Feature Elimination

 Recursive feature engineering (RFE) is a method used in machine learning where a model is trained on a dataset, the importance of each feature is determined, and